mzgreen/mzgreen.github.io/_posts/2015-02-13-How-to-hideshow-Toolbar-when-list-is-scroling(part1).md

 If you have any questions feel free to ask them in the comments below.

-##Code
+###Code
-Source code of the full project described in this post is available on GitHub repo.
+Source code of the full project described in this post is available on GitHub [repo].

  *- Michał Z.*